 - Why a message can be twice as likely to convert purely depending on when you send it

-- 5 reasons why optimizing your email’s send time will help your emails convert
+- 5 reasons why optimizing your email’s send time will help boost your cold email conversion rate

 - What you should do to find the best time to send email campaigns

 Growbots is in a unique position.
 On the one hand, we provide our customers with a dataset of highly targeted leads.
 This data includes information like the job title of your prospect along with the size, age, location, and vertical of the company targeted.
 The other half of our product is a cold email automation tool which our customers use to automatically send out their cold email campaigns at times they specify.

 Using AI, we are then able to identify which of the responses they get are successful.
 There have been over 1,000,000 cold email campaigns sent using our platform which makes for a ton of data covering the best times to contact different segments as well as unique insights into what impacts your cold email conversion rate.
 Of course, all of this data is difficult to make actionable on its own.

 For that reason, our data science team built a machine learning model to determine the best time to send emails to a particular segment.
 Using this tool, it is really easy to input the segment you want to target and see what time you are most likely to get a response.
 Why does this make a difference knowing the best time to send an email campaign?